bipinupd/CopyGCSBucket/Readme.md

 This is a solution to copy the content of a bucket to other buckets.
+You don't need to do all of these steps.
+The `deploy.sh` creates notification & all required stuff.

 Once the object landed to a bucket (event : `OBJECT_FINALIZE`), GCS automatically sends an event a pub/sub